 With Your Powers Combined, I Am Captain Vidar!

 Named after the silent god from Norse mythology, Vidar is indeed a silent guardian of the roads with immense power and the eyes of an eagle.
 All Vidars are equipped with two fully customizable software-based triggers, namely the virtual loop and Plate Finder.
 However, top-tier Vidar models offer the much-desired laser technology built into the camera itself.
-With the laser sensors on board, traffic monitoring system operators never need to bother setting up two different machines to enjoy both powerful ANPR and the laser trigger.
+With the laser sensors on board, traffic monitoring system operators never need to bother setting up two different machines to enjoy both powerful number plate recognition and the laser trigger.
 Thanks to Vidar’s two separate CPUs, one processor operates general functions and hardware such as laser sensors.
 At the same time, the other performs ANPR-related processes only.
 The result is faster response time and, most importantly, increased reliability.